 Outside the classroom, the Fine Arts Center is home to Casella Theater and Black Box Theater, where many student performances take to the stage to a full house at various times throughout the academic year.

 Renovated in 2010, our baseball and softball fields are among some of the finest in New England and are complete with enclosed dugouts and proper irrigation and drainage systems.
-Neighboring the fields is Spartan Stadium, our multi-use artificial turf facility.
+Neighboring the fields is Dave Wolk Stadium, our multi-use artificial turf facility.
 Since its opening in the fall of 2009, Dave Wolk Stadium (formerly known as Spartan Stadium) has hosted more than 2,000 Castleton sporting events.

 Directly outside the stadium sits the Castleton Pavilion, which is the largest venue of its kind in the state of Vermont and is designed to accommodate up to 3,000 guests.
 The pavilion serves as the site for graduation, large university meetings and a variety of other campus events.
 Additionally, the space serves as the perfect venue for the community to host weddings, trade shows, corporate picnics and more.
 In the winter the pavilion is transformed into a covered skating rink for the campus and community to enjoy, free of charge.

 From our outdoor opportunities to our newly renovated facilities, academic endeavors and state of the art athletic equipment, Castleton has something to offer everyone.